 The smells, the flavors, the local farm products…Southwest Virginia is a foodie destination like no other.

 Culinary Arts & Traditions has quickly become a fundamental tenet for The Virginia Highlands Festival (VHF), and this year's events are broader in every sense of the word.
-The fabulous signature events Appalachian Supper and Talk.
-Taste.
-Tour will Broaden the Story about Appalachia’s cuisine.
-This year we’ve gathered local partners to offer Culinary Arts & Traditions events throughout April 2024 as we celebrate Eat.
-Drink.
-Love.
-Virginia Highlands!
+The fabulous signature event, Appalachian Supper, broadens the story about Appalachia’s cuisine.

 Check out our restaurants at A Taste of Abingdon